Tongue Piercings: Guide & Images

 You won’t have to wait very long before you can swap out your tongue piercing jewelry.
 That’s because tongue piercings heal pretty quickly compared to other piercings.
 It will only take one to two months for your tongue piercing to fully heal, depending upon which one you have done.

 A tongue web piercing is one of the fastest to heal.
-Having your tongue pierced in a thicker location will result in a longer healing time.
+Having your tongue pierced in a thicker location will result in longer healing times.

 No matter which location you have it pierced in, you shouldn’t swap out your jewelry until it’s done healing.
 You don’t want to risk having the hole close up on you after you’ve already endured the pain of the piercing and the aftermath.
 Practice a little more patience and you’ll be happy with the end result.